Helena-todd/STrack/README.md

 - **On Mac:** you will find it in your Applications/Utilities/Terminal
 - **On Windows:** you will find it by typing "Command Prompt" in the Power User Menu

-Move to the STrack directory on your computer by typing:
+Move to the STrack/Docker_structure directory on your computer by typing "cd" followed by the path to the directory:
 - **On Mac:**
-    git
+> cd /Users/Helena/Documents/STrack/Docker_structure
+- **On Windows:**
+> cd C:\Users\Helena\Documents\STrack\Docker_structure